Factbox - The oil price needs of producer countries

 Saudi Arabia still has huge financial reserves, but analysts say multi-billion dollar handouts to its population as it has striven to stave off social unrest have raised its price requirements.

-Bank of America Merrill Lynch Global Research said this week Saudi Arabia's government required $95 a barrel to break even this year and would require $85 next year.
+On Tuesday, Bank of America Merrill Lynch Global Research said Saudi Arabia's government required $95 a barrel to break even this year and would require $85 next year.

-On Friday, the Cyprus-based Middle East Economic Survey (MEES) gave a much more conservative estimate of Saudi budget assumptions at $50-$58 per barrel for 2011, still a substantial increase from $43-$50 for 2010.

 Brent crude futures have averaged around $110 this year and hit a peak of $127.02 in April.

-As anxiety about the state of the global economy has taken hold, oil prices have fallen sharply, dipping briefly below $100 this week.
+As anxiety about the state of the global economy has taken hold, oil prices have fallen sharply, dipping briefly below $100 on Tuesday.

 When prices crashed in late 2008, Saudi Arabia stated $70-$80 was a fair price -- high enough for producers seeking to invest in new supply and not so high as to hurt consumer economies and destroy demand.